Dans-Plugins/Dans-Set-Home/README.md

-# What is this?
+# Dan's Set Home
-A minecraft plugin that lets players set a home and teleport to their home.
+This Minecraft plugin allows players to set and teleport to home locations.